 Whether you are suffering from back pain or knee injuries, the health professionals at Holistic Healing Arts can treat them all.
-We offer various physical therapies including acupuncture, Bowen therapy, matrix repatterning, cupping, and naturopathic adjustments.
-To learn more about our services, call our friendly staff.
+We offer various physical therapies including acupuncture, Bowen therapy, Matrix Repatterning, cupping, and naturopathic adjustments.
+To learn more about our services,

 Acupuncture is one of the oldest healing practices in the world.
 This physical therapy is a part of Traditional Chinese Medicine (TCM) and is used to restore as well as maintain health through the stimulation of specific points on the body.
 In Canada, acupuncture has a long history in Complementary and Alternative Medicine (CAM).
 When doing acupuncture, our Naturopathic Doctors penetrate the skin with thin, solid, metallic needles that are further manipulated by hands or through electrical stimulation.
 Our NDs are well trained in acupuncture and continue their training as part of their continuing education program.